Alkham Valley Society

 Committee

-Joining the Committee in 2021, Frances, formerly of South Africa, works at the University of Canterbury.
+Joining the Committee in 2021, Frances, formerly of South Africa, worked at the University of Canterbury, only recently retiring.
 She's an avid gardener, excellent chef, and is also in the Valley Voices choir.

 Mark Loveday